What First Right of Refusal Means for Contingent Offers

 Basic Types of Contingent Sale Offers

-Although there are many variations of a contingent offer, most adhere to one of two formats:
+Although there are many variations of a contingent offer, many adhere to one of two formats:

 - Seller will keep the property on the market but accept a contingent offer, providing buyers with a 72-hour (negotiable) first-right-of-refusal notice to perform in the event seller receives a better offer.